gideonaa/SimpleStarter/README.md

 #### What's happening during build?
 `build.js` takes files from `src/pages/` and finds the templates they inherit from `src/templates` while applying any partials referenced from `src/templates/partials` to generate simple HTML pages that are placed in `public` for deployment.

-#### Ok, but how come you're not building with Glerp, Yulp, Webstack, etc.?
+#### Ok, but why don't I build using Glerp, Yulp, Webstack, etc.?
 Ok I made those up.
 But tools like Gulp, Grunt, Yarn, WebPack, etc are just more stuff to remember and maintain.
 Less is more.

 #### How can I learn about Nunjucks syntax for creating pages with templates and partials?
-Checkout the [Nunjucks Docs](https://mozilla.github.io/nunjucks/) Or this [tutorial](https://zellwk.com/blog/nunjucks-with-gulp/) ...but ignore the gulp stuff because why not [just use npm](https://www.freecodecamp.org/news/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8/)
+Checkout the [Nunjucks Docs](https://mozilla.github.io/nunjucks/) or this [tutorial](https://zellwk.com/blog/nunjucks-with-gulp/) ...but ignore the gulp stuff because why not [just use npm](https://www.freecodecamp.org/news/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8/)

 #### Ok, but what is this again?
 This repo is a simple and clean scaffolding for popping up new websites with just HTML, CSS and JS as needed.
 This is a starting point with a few informational pages and a blog.

-#### Ok, but I would lay this out a little differently
-This structure is *just a suggestion.* Feel free to move things around to your liking.
-Modify the `build.js` file to place the resulting files where you want them.
-[Go ahead and fork it.](https://github.com/gideonaa/SimpleStarter/fork)

 #### Directory Structure
 ```